The Mechanistic Emergence of Symbol Grounding in Language Models: Introduction

-Finally, we demonstrate that these findings generalize beyond the minimal CHILDES data and Transformer models.
-They appear in a multimodal setting with the Visual Dialog dataset~\citep{das2017visual}, and in state-space models (SSMs) such as Mamba-2~\citep{dao2024transformers}.
+Finally, we demonstrate that these findings generalize beyond the minimal testbed with CHILDES data and Transformer models.
+We observe that similar trends appear in a multimodal setting with the Visual Dialog dataset~\citep{das2017visual}, and in state-space models (SSMs) such as Mamba-2~\citep{dao2024transformers}.
 In contrast, we do not observe grounding in unidirectional LSTMs, consistently with their sequential state compression and lack of content-addressable retrieval.
-Taken together, our results show that symbol grounding can mechanistically emerge in autoregressive LMs, while also delineating the architectural conditions under which it can arise.
+Taken together, our results show that symbol grounding can mechanistically emerge in autoregressive multimodal LMs, as well as delineating the architectural conditions under which it can arise.